 If you strip down the process of making cold brew, all you really need is a container, some sort of straining devices, and coarsely ground coffee.
 Simply grab the coffee, immerse it in cold water and allow it to infuse.

 One of the most popular methods of making cold brew is using a mason jar.
 Many people just have one laying around.
-This is a really easy way to make cold brew without buying anything extra cold brewer or coffee gear.
+This is a really easy way to make cold brew without buying anything extra cold coffee brewer or coffee gear.

 Before we get started, let’s clear something up.